zwang695/alexa-skills-list/README.md

 *Alexa ask baby stats to add poo*

-Baby stats is a skill that allows Alexa to count stats for your babies diapers (wet and stool), and meals.
-You can then ask Alexa to get the stats for a day .
+Baby stats is a skill that counts stats for your babies diapers (wet and stool), and meals.
+You can then ask Alexa to get stats or ask when the last diaper was.

 ***